Chang Kuei-hsing: Translations

-Literary Awards
+Literary awards

-Throughout 1980's-1990's Chang has influenced the literary culture in Taiwan and won many literary awards.
+Throughout 1980s-1990s Chang has influenced the literary culture in Taiwan and won many literary awards.
 Chang has won literary awards in Taiwan, Malaysia, and Hong Kong, including three prizes for Monkey Cup (2000), several awards for 2020 Dream of the Red Chamber Novel Prize, and for Wild Boars Ford the River (Yezhu duhe 野豬渡河, 1998).

-Chang's novel, When Wild Boars Cross the River has won the 2019 Taiwan Literature Award, where Keui-hsing received USD $32,000 in prize money.
+Chang's novel, When Wild Boars Cross the River has won the 2019 Taiwan Literature Award, where Keui-hsing received US$32,000 in prize money.
 The novel also won the 8th Dream of the Red Chamber Ward as "The World’s Distinguished Novel in Chinese today".

-The University of Oklahoma announced on November 2, 2022 that it was awarding Chang the 2023 Newman Prize for Chinese Literature.
+In March 2023, Chang was awarded the eighth Newman Prize for Chinese Literature at the University of Oklahoma.